flooose/lunaryorn.github.io/pages/emacs.md

 ---
 title: My Emacs
 layout: page
+excerpt: |
+  I use GNU Emacs for most of my daily work and maintain a couple of Emacs packages.
 ---

 I use [GNU Emacs][] for most of my daily work.
 You can find my configuration on